A Guide to Owning a Frog

 Frogs are fun, easygoing pets, with unique personalities and — depending on the type — beautiful colorings.
 They may not seem like your first choice of pet, but you might be surprised how much enjoyment you can get from them.

-Another bonus is that caring for pet frogs is reasonably easy, though you’ll still have to pay close attention to their care.
+Another bonus is that caring for these pets is reasonably easy, though you'll still have to pay close attention to their care.
 Before you buy, be prepared to answer these questions:

 - What do frogs eat?

 - What type of environment do they thrive in?

 - What are some of the health issues frogs can face?

 There are two common types of these kept as pets: green and red-eyed tree frogs.
 Green types are roughly 4 to 5 inches in size and (no surprise) are bright green in color, with an off-white stripe running from their jaw down their sides.
 They come from southeastern parts of the U.S.

 Red-eyed types are between 1.5 and 3 inches in size and (again, no surprise) have red eyes and, often, yellow toes.
 They are generally bright green in color as well, and may have blue or yellow stripes on their sides.
 They originate from Costa Rica.

 Both types are tame and relatively laid-back creatures, though red-eyed ones are particularly mellow.
 Green tree frogs are avid climbers.

 You May Also Like: